Why and How to Convert Your Ebook to Audiobook

-As for audio editing, there are a few apps to help you edit the audio: Audacity, WavePad Editor, Acon Digital, Ashampoo, Ocenaudio, or Sound Forge.
-For more on audio editing software, you can refer to this article here.
+As for audio editing, there are a few apps to help you edit the audio, such as Audacity, WavePad Editor, Acon Digital, Ashampoo, Ocenaudio, or Sound Forge.
+For more on an audio editing software, you can refer to this article here.
 Or more details on the whole process from someone who’s done it on their own, you can refer to this article here.

 Hire a Voiceover Artist